boettiger-lab/sarsop/cran-comments.md

 within this package.
 Also, my apologies about the gcc-10 warnings earlier in the initial submission, that has now been rectified.

-Thanks for explaining the NULL error on studio2.h call as well, this has now also been fixed!
+This submission now includes the names of all contributors mentioned in any of the source files in the DESCRIPTION as contributor and copyright holder;
+and as recommended, an `inst/COPYRIGHTS` file has also been included.

+All slow examples now use donttest instead of dontrun.